fly-hiring/platform-challenge/README.md

-# Platform Engineering Hiring Project
+# Platform Engineer Hiring Project

 Hello!
-This is a hiring project for our Senior Platform Engineering position.
+This is a hiring project for our [Platform Engineer position](https://fly.io/jobs/platform-product-engineer/).
 If you apply, we'll ask you to do this project so we can see how you work through a contrived (yet shockingly accurate) example of the type of things you'd do at Fly.io.

 ## The Job

-> link to post and tidy up with summary of the post

 As a Platform Engineer at Fly.io, you'll be working on the product we sell to customers and the infrastructure needed to operate it.

-Examples:
-- VM orchistration (flyd)
-- volumes
-- builds and deployments
-- networking
-- metrics & logs
-- graphql API and main database
+Checkout the [job post](https://fly.io/jobs/platform-product-engineer/) for the nitty gritty.

 ## Hiring Project